msracver/Deformable-ConvNets/README.md

 ~~~
 2. For Windows users, run ``cmd .\init.bat``.
 For Linux user, run `sh ./init.sh`.
 The scripts will build cython module automatically and create some folders.
 3. Copy operators in `./rfcn/operator_cxx` to `$(YOUR_MXNET_FOLDER)/src/operator/contrib` and recompile MXNet.

+	3.1.
+After [MXNet@(commit ce2bca6)](https://github.com/dmlc/mxnet/tree/ce2bca6) the offical MXNet support all operators for Deformable ConvNets.
+You do not need to copy operators and recompile MXNet if you use MXNet after this version.
 4. Please install MXNet following the official guide of MXNet.
 For advanced users, you may put your Python packge into `./external/mxnet/$(YOUR_MXNET_PACKAGE)`, and modify `MXNET_VERSION` in `./experiments/rfcn/cfgs/*.yaml` to `$(YOUR_MXNET_PACKAGE)`.
 Thus you can switch among different versions of MXNet quickly.
 5. For Deeplab, we use the argumented VOC 2012 dataset.
 The argumented annotations are provided by [SBD](http://home.bharathh.info/pubs/codes/SBD/download.html) dataset.
 For convenience, we provide the converted PNG annotations and the lists of train/val images, please download them from [OneDrive](https://1drv.ms/u/s!Am-5JzdW2XHzhqMRhVImMI1jRrsxDg).